AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 Data ingestion involves the collection and materializing of records in batches into Adobe Experience Platform.
 A "batch" is a data ingestion concept where a collection of records contained in a file, or streamed directly from the source, are materialized as a unit on the data lake.
 A batch refers to a collection of records that are processed as a unit.

 When ingesting data into Platform, you must verify and validate the records within a batch that have been successfully ingested.
 You should be aware of the potential issues that can arise during the ingestion process as your data is copied into Platform.
 These issues are represented by error codes when you investigate a dataset.
-These issues can include rows being skipped, stored separetley, or data type values being inaccurately converted to NUll.
+These issues can include rows being skipped, stored separately, or data type values being inaccurately converted to NUll.
 This guide highlights the importance of monitoring and addressing these potential process errors and how to address them.

 ## Investigate any failed batch dataset ingestions {#investigate-failed-ingestions}

 To investigate any failed batch dataset ingestion, first navigate to the [!UICONTROL Datasets] dashbaord.
 In the Experience Platform UI, select **[!UICONTROL Datasets]** in the left-navigation to open the [!UICONTROL Datasets] dashboard.
+Next, select the name of a failed dataset from the [!UICONTROL Browse] tab to access the [!UICONTROL Dataset activity] screen.

 ![The Platform UI Datasets dashboard with Datasets highlighted in left navigation.](../images/use-cases/datasets-workspace.png)

-Select the name of a dataset from the Browse tab to access its Dataset activity screen and see details of the dataset you selected.
+The [!UICONTROL Dataset activity] view appears.
+This view contains details of your selected dataset.
+Ingested batches are displayed in a table format.
+To open the [!UICONTROL Batch overview], select a batch ID of a failed batch ingestion.

 ![The Datasets browse tab with a failed batch ingestion highlighted.](../images/use-cases/failed-batch-ingestions.png)

-To open the [!UICONTROL Batch overview], select a batch ID
+The [!UICONTROL Batch overview] appears with information on the failed batch ingestion.
+The error codes are available in this workspace.

 ![The Batch overview with error codes highlighted.](../images/use-cases/error-codes.png)